-The college operates a cashless payment system called Upay.
-Further information about this system is sent to new students before they arrive at the College and is also available on the College website.

-Tickets for dining and guests are purchased online through the Student Meal Booking section of the College Website (www.worc.ox.ac.uk).
+The College operates a cashless payment system called UPay.
+Further information about this system is sent to new students before they arrive at the College and is also available on the intranet.
+Tickets for dining and guests are purchased online through UPay.
 Reservations close at 12 noon the day before.
 Students are only permitted to purchase a ticket for themselves and their external guests.
 Student prices are subsidized, but guests are charged at cost.

 From time to time special guest night dinners, including some for parents, are arranged by the JCR or MCR Committee.
 You will be emailed details of these closer to the time.
 Please note that all guests dining must be over the age of 16.
-For rules governing college guests, see Guests, (section 10.4).
+For rules governing college guests, see Guests, (section 11.4).